-The 6 Biggest Sustainability Trends in 2021
+The 10 Biggest Sustainability Trends (2024-2025)

 1. Renewables and Nuclear Hold Promise for Net Zero Energy

-Renewables also show no signs of slowing, with output expected to double by 2030.
+Renewables show no signs of slowing.

 Another technology with rapidly mounting interest is “green hydrogen” — hydrogen fuel that is synthesized with energy from low-carbon sources such as wind and solar.

 Search volume for “green hydrogen” is up more than 1,140% in the past 5 years.

 The cost of green hydrogen has been steadily decreasing in recent years.
 Because of this, the market is expected to grow at a CAGR of nearly 40% through 2030, landing at a value of $60.56 billion.

 Meanwhile, demand for nuclear power is on the rise again after a decade-long plateau in growth.

 The United States has 92 nuclear reactors and officials are continuing to run them well beyond their average 40-year lifespan.
 In fact, the average age of the reactors is 42 years.

 The U.S. is dedicated to this type of sustainable energy and has promised to direct $6 billion in subsidies to the sector in the coming years.